Last Update: 2023 - 05 - 24

 Access - 32-bit vs. 64-bit

-There is only one benefit of 64-bit-Access I’m aware of.
-When you open multiple forms at the same time that contain a large number of sub-forms, most likely on a Tab-Control, you might run into out-of-memory-errors on 32-bit-systems.
-The basic problem exists with 64-Bit-Access as well, but it takes much longer until you will see any memory related error.
+There is only one benefit of 64-bit Access I’m aware of.
+When you open multiple forms at the same time that contain a large number of sub-forms, most likely on a tab control, you might run into out-of-memory-errors on 32-bit systems.
+This problem will not happen when you run the very same application in 64-bit Access.

-So, whether you as an Access developer like it or not, you might be confronted with the 64-Bit-Edition of Microsoft Access because someone in your or your client’s organization decided they will install the whole Office Suite in 64-bit. – It is not possible to mix and match 32- and 64-bit applications from the Microsoft Office Suite.
+So, whether you as an Access developer like it or not, you might be confronted with the 64-bit edition of Microsoft Access because someone in your or your client’s organization decided they will install the Office Suite in 64-bit.

-I can’t do anything about the availability of third-party-components, so in this article, I’m going to focus on the migration of Win-API-Calls in VBA to 64-bit-compatibility.
+As we can’t do much about the availability of third party components, this article is focused on the migration of Win-API calls in VBA to 64-bit compatibility.

 Migrate Windows API-Calls in VBA to 64-bit

-Fortunately, the Windows API was completely ported to 64-Bit, so you will not encounter any function, which was available on 32-bit but isn’t anymore on 64-bit. – At least I do not know of any.
+Fortunately, the Windows API was completely ported to 64-bit.
+You will not encounter any function, which was available on 32-bit but isn’t any more on 64-bit. – At least I do not know of any.

 However, I frequently encounter several common misconceptions about how to migrate your Windows API calls.
 I hope I will be able to debunk them with this text.

 But first things first.
-The very first thing you will encounter when you try to compile an Access Application with an API-Declaration that was written for 32-bit in VBA on in 64-Bit-Access is an error message.
+The very first thing you will encounter when you try to compile an Access application with an API declaration that was written for 32-bit in VBA in 64-bit Access is an error message.